mboland23/Recipe-Recommender/README.md

 ## Conclusions
 ### Evaluation
 The final recommendation system is able to predict ratings that are 0.56 points from true ratings, meaning it is fairly accurate in pulling recipes that the user would like to cook — a necessary element to encourage users to cook expiring food rather than waste the food.
 Further, the recommender app does not recommend recipes that the user has already reviewed — allowing the user to discover new recipes.
 It also prioritizes the best match (highest expected rating) recipes with the input ingredient for that user.
 This is especially important for future use.
 If the user does not like a recipe recommended, they may not come back to the app - running the risk of wasted food.
 Finally, the recommender system allows users to denote if they would like to make a certain type of meal.
-This is important for users that have meal limitations.
+This is important for users that have dietry restrictions.

 ### Limitations
 While the recommendation application helps encourage the reduction of food waste at the household level, it does have limitations.
 First, since 79% of our original data comprised of reviews with 5 point rating, the recommender system skews to higher predicted ratings.
 This means that the difference between .01 predicted points at the higher end could be more significant than at lower levels.
 To remedy, one could repredict ratings of the original dataset using NLP.
 Further, the system does not take into account indiscriminate raters - or users that rate all recipes the same.
 This makes it more difficult to discern these user's preferences and thus their recommendations may not be as accurate.
 To fix this issue, we could again repredict their ratings based on the language of their reviews or follow up with more specific feedback.
 Finally, the collaborative filtering approach only works for users that have already reviewed recipes - new users cannot recieve predictions.
 This cold start probem could be remedied by recommending the highest rated recipes with a given ingredient to that user and asking them to review.
 They then could be added to the collaborative filtering pipeline.